python/cpython/Doc/howto/annotations.rst

-  In situations where some annotations may be "stringized", and you wish to evaluate those strings to produce the Python values they represent, it really is best to call :func:`inspect.get_annotations` to do the evaluations for you.
-Un-stringizing is a complicated process, and it's best to let :func:`inspect.get_annotations` do it for you.
+  In situations where some annotations may be "stringized", and you wish to evaluate those strings to produce the Python values they represent, it really is best to call :func:`inspect.get_annotations` to do this work for you.

-  If you are using Python 3.9 or older, or if for some reason you cannot use :func:`inspect.get_annotations`, you'll need to duplicate its logic.
+  If you're using Python 3.9 or older, or if for some reason you can't use :func:`inspect.get_annotations`, you'll need to duplicate its logic.
 You're encouraged to examine the implementation of :func:`inspect.get_annotations` in the current Python version and follow a similar approach.